 For more information about Dennis Brutus, visit the Britannica Online article.

-This collection includes faculty papers from the University of Pittsburgh donated after his death.
+This collection includes personal, professional, and scholarly papers related to Brutus' life and work.
 The collection includes personal and professional correspondence, original and published poetry and prose, scholarly works, and a large volume of clippings, fliers, periodicals, and other materials related to social justice causes, especially the Anti-Apartheid movement during the 1980s.

 View the finding aid below as well as a list of his published works.